explainers-by-googlers/cross-origin-storage/README.md

     <strong>Question:</strong> Why does this API not target popular JavaScript libraries like jQuery?
   </summary>
   <p>
     <strong>Answer:</strong> The short answer is version fragmentation.
 JavaScript libraries are way more fragmented than large AI models, SQLite databases, offline storage archives, and Wasm modules.
 The longer answer is that when the Chrome team did <a href="https://github.com/shivanigithub/http-cache-partitioning?tab=readme-ov-file#impact-on-metrics">research</a> in the context of <a href="https://github.com/shivanigithub/http-cache-partitioning">partitioning the HTTP cache</a>, they found that after partitioning the HTTP cache <em>"the overall cache miss rate increases by about 2 percentage points but changes to first contentful paint aren't statistically significant and the overall fraction of bytes loaded from the network only increase by around 1.5 percentage points"</em>.
-Furthermore, since the COS API <a href="#user-consent-and-permissions">requires permission</a> before accessing a file, it would for the majority of web apps not be practical to interrupt the user with a permission prompt for a few kilobytes of savings.
+Furthermore, since the COS API <a href="#user-consent-and-permissions">requires permission</a> before accessing a file, it would, for the majority of web apps, not be practical to interrupt the user with a permission prompt for a few kilo- or megabytes of savings.
   </p>
 </details>